open-telemetry/semantic-conventions/CONTRIBUTING.md

 A PR (pull request) is considered to be **ready to merge** when:

-* It has received more than two approvals from the [code owners](./.github/CODEOWNERS) (if approvals are from only one company, they won't count).
+* It has received at least two approvals from the [code owners](./.github/CODEOWNERS) (if approvals are from only one company, they won't count).
 * There is no `request changes` from the [code owners](./.github/CODEOWNERS).